Written by Scott Balson and published by Interactive Presentations Pty Ltd in January 2004:

 The foreword of this book by E G Jansen tells us that van Zyl studied the Griqua and the Bushmen in the first half of the 1900s.
 The Internet and the foreword tells us that van Zyl was a Senator who accompanied an expedition in 1950 to "study and document how the bushmen lived".

-On page 18 of his book van Zyl discusses the Griquatown coin controversy after speaking to the Griquas of Griquatown in the early 1900s - none knew of the pattern pieces. van Zyl says: "Byna gelyktydig met die verskyning van die Griekwa-mutstukke (1874) het ook die eerste Transvaal geld op die toneel verskyn, nl. die bekende Burgersponde." (translation: At about this time the Griqua coins (1874) and the first Transvaal coin appeared - the famous Burgerspond") - scan of extract below.
+On page 18 of his book van Zyl discusses the Griquatown token coin controversy after speaking to the Griquas of Griquatown in the early 1900s - none knew of the Griquatown token coins. van Zyl says: "Byna gelyktydig met die verskyning van die Griekwa-mutstukke (1874) het ook die eerste Transvaal geld op die toneel verskyn, nl. die bekende Burgersponde." (translation: At about this time the Griqua coins (1874) and the first Transvaal coin appeared - the famous Burgerspond") - scan of extract below.
 The comment is accompanied by a photo of the Griquatown half piece.

 More on this book at this link